-EduC++ Shared Ownership with std::shared_ptr
+EduC++ / Shared Ownership with std::shared_ptr

 Shared Ownership with std::shared_ptr

-Prerequisites: See unique_ptr_example.cpp first -- unique_ptr is simpler and should be your default smart pointer.
+Prereqs See unique_ptr_example.cpp first -- unique_ptr is simpler and should be your default smart pointer.

-Standard: C++11.
+Standard C++11.
 C++20 added std::atomic<std::shared_ptr<T>> for lock-free concurrent access to shared_ptr itself.

 Helper class -- a document that logs its lifetime